martinjvickers/xftools/pausing_index/README.md

           Turn this option off to disable version update notifications of the application.
 One of 1, ON, TRUE, T, YES, 0, OFF, FALSE, F, and NO. Default: 1.
     -i, --input-file INPUT_FILE
-          Path to the input file
+          Path to the input w1 file
     -a, --annotation-file INPUT_FILE
-          Path to the input file
+          Path to your annotation file
-    -o, --output-file INPUT_FILE
+    -o, --output-file OUTPUT_FILE
-          Path to the input file
+          Path to your output file
     --version
           Display version information.
     -tss, --tss-size INTEGER